rust-stuco/lectures/week6/slides.md

 }
 ```

-* We can mark specific fields of structs public
+* We can mark specific fields of structs public, allowing direct access and manipulation
+    * Bad for encapsulation, but potentially convenient
 * If an enum is public, so are its variants!